kg6zvp/sudden-dao/README.md

 # GenericEntityEJB
-Entity manager for JPA 2 environments
+EJB abstraction for EntityManager in JPA 2 environments

 Manually composing JQPL queries is often annoying when we want to spend more time focusing on the business logic of an application.
 To that end, I created this simple project.